print-helo/AI_fitness/README.md

  How to Run
 Windows
-Open Command Prompt or PowerShell, navigate to the project folder, and run: cmdcd C:\path\to\your\project python -m streamlit run fitness_coach.py
+Open Command Prompt or PowerShell, navigate to the project folder, and run: cmd cd C:\path\to\your\project python -m streamlit run fitness_coach.py
 Then open your browser and go to: http://localhost:8501

 macOS
-Open Terminal, navigate to the project folder, and run: bashcd /path/to/your/project python3 -m streamlit run fitness_coach.py
+Open Terminal, navigate to the project folder, and run: bash cd /path/to/your/project python3 -m streamlit run fitness_coach.py
 Then open your browser and go to: http://localhost:8501

 Linux
-Open a terminal, navigate to the project folder, and run: bashcd /path/to/your/project python3 -m streamlit run fitness_coach.py
+Open a terminal, navigate to the project folder, and run: bash cd /path/to/your/project python3 -m streamlit run fitness_coach.py
 Then open your browser and go to: http://localhost:8501

 Android (via Termux)
-Install Termux from F-Droid, then run: bashpkg update && pkg upgrade pkg install python pip install streamlit groq cd /path/to/project
+Install Termux from F-Droid, then run: bash pkg update && pkg upgrade pkg install python pip install streamlit groq cd /path/to/project